campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ### A Stunning Technical Achievement
 <div class="imageContainer imageUnderSection">
   <img :src="'/xc3gif.JPG'"/>
-  <span class="text--secondary">Occasionally, XC3 makes you forgot that you're playing a game on an underpowered mobile processor from 2017.
+  <span class="text--secondary">Occasionally, XC3 makes you forget that you're playing a game on an underpowered mobile processor from 2017.
 This game's technical and artistic aspects are, at times, exceptional.</span>
 </div>

 Both artistically and technically, this game is leaps and bounds ahead of anything else on the Switch.
-Simply compare the screenshot above to this screenshot of  <a target="_blank" href="/pokemon.jpg">Pokemon Scarlet and Violet</a>.
+Simply compare the screenshot above to <a target="_blank" href="/pokemon.jpg">this screenshot</a> of Pokemon Scarlet and Violet.
 That comparison should speak for itself.

-The landscapes are vast, the character models are detailed and expressive, the lighting system is <text-with-tooltip :tooltip="'Xenoblade Chronicles 2\'s lighting system gave characters an awful plastic-looking shine.
+The landscapes are vast, the lighting system is <text-with-tooltip :tooltip="'Xenoblade Chronicles 2\'s lighting system gave characters an awful plastic-looking shine.
 XC3\'s lighting system gives character models a much more realistic-looking glow.'">greatly improved</text-with-tooltip>, and there is a significant increase in the number of onscreen characters and enemies.
 More impressive is the fact that, despite all of these improvements, I noticed very little pop-in and <text-with-tooltip :tooltip="'Level-Of-Detail culling involves using a lower-detailed version of an object when it is far from the player\'s view.'">LOD culling</text-with-tooltip> that many games nowadays tend to use and abuse.

 <div class="imageContainer">
   <img :src="'/xcneon.jpeg'"/>